robmccormack89/docker-wp-starter/readme.md

-# Wordpress template with Docker and Traefik
+# Wordpress Docker template with Traefik

-This is my template to host Wordpress sites on a server.
+This is my template to host Wordpress sites in a local development environment.

 It uses:
 - Docker with Compose (I use Docker Desktop installed on Windows/WSLinux)
-- Traefik, as a virtual host / reverse proxy
+- Traefik, as a router / virtual host / reverse proxy
 - Worpress (of course)
 - MySQL/Maridb
 - PhPMyAdmin, for database administration